 But in the end, much of the attention The Beaver is attracting comes, perhaps inevitably, from the fact that Gibson has gotten a mountain of bad personal publicity between the time the bulk of the film was shot and its release this week.

-On Saturday's All Things Considered, Foster talks to Guy Raz about how she made the decision to act in a film she was directing — something she'd sworn to never do again after Little Man Tate in 1991 — and how she feels about her relationship with Gibson.
+On Sunday's All Things Considered, Foster talks to Guy Raz about how she made the decision to act in a film she was directing — something she'd sworn to never do again after Little Man Tate in 1991 — and how she feels about her relationship with Gibson.

 Foster speaks of combining acting and directing as a series of trade-offs: she loses some of the "surprises" that can come from collaboration between an actor and a director, but she gains control over the performance when she's directing herself.
 In this particular film, she explains, she considered a variety of factors, including the need for a dramatic actor who could counter some of the "unreliable" figures in the film, including Gibson's character and his puppet, as well as someone who could believably play opposite Gibson.
 She concludes: "Then I thought, 'Why not?
 Why not me?'"

 As for Gibson, he was her first choice for the role all along.
 "He, on the one hand, is an extraordinary comedic presence," she explains, noting that his humor is balanced by the fact that he "understands struggle from a very personal place and a very thoughtful place."